Aiken County teenager facing 24 charges related to sexual exploitation of a minor

 Grant Nicholas Reeder, 19, of Jackson, was charged with the following, according to jail records:

-- Two counts of unlawful to disseminate obscene material to a person under 18 years old
+• Two counts of unlawful dissemination of obscene material to a person under 18; and

 The report states the victim told authorities that she and Reeder had consensual intercourse on several occasions between July 4, 2018 and Aug.
 4, 2018.